Medicine Overview of Bioglita Tablet

 If you miss a dose of Pioglitazone, skip it and continue with your normal schedule.
 Do not double the dose.

-Frequently asked questions for Bioglita 15mg Tablet
+Frequently asked questions about Bioglita Tablet

 No. Bioglita is an anti-diabetic medication.
 Blood thinners are the medicine that prevents the formation of a harmful blood clot.
 These include medicines like Aspirin, Heparin and Warfarin.